ldgabbay/jwplayer/fl5/doc/publishers/options.rst

    By default, the logo will automatically show when the player buffers and hide 3 seconds later.
 When this option is set *false*, the logo will stay visible all the time.

+.. describe:: logo.margin ( 8 )

+   The distance of the logo, in pixels from the sides of the player.

 .. describe:: logo.position ( bottom-left )

    This sets the corner in which to display the watermark.
 It can be one of the following: